Christmas And New Year In Andalucia

-Santa Claus or Papá Noel is a relatively new addition to the Spanish Christmas and until recently it was unusual to receive gifs on the 25th of December at all.
+Santa Claus or Papá Noel is a relatively new addition to the Spanish Christmas and until recently it was unusual to receive gifts on the 25th of December at all.
 Traditionally children have received their presents on the 6th of January, the 12th day of Christmas or the Epiphany, which celebrates the Three Kings’ arrival at the stable to deliver their gifts to baby Jesus.
 Nevertheless as foreign influence increases, many children now receive presents on both days.

 Preparing for Christmas